It is easy to give up on our passions by giving excuses to ourselves

 Started spending on my passions (dancing) after I started earning

 Taking up computer engineering, getting iob in IT multinationals and living a comfortable life was easy.
 I joined TCS Ahmedabad for my first job.
 I was a workaholic and progressed well during the first year.
 Very soon I was exposed to the other factors of the corporate life which didn’t interest me much.
 After I was done stocking my wardrobe with the best of the brands, money didn’t affect me much.
 I wanted to pursue my passions.
 I didn’t manage to find good players to play badminton with in Ahmedabad.
 So I picked up my next passion - Dancing (I had done a degree in Katthak in my school days) for my after office hours.
 I joined the best dance classes in the town and enhanced my dancing skills to Jive, Salsa, Cha cha cha, waltz, hip-hop and Jazz.
 When most others (earning as good as me) would worry about the fees, I went ahead and paid for it.
 I was saving on other unnecessary things in life like salons, beauty parlours, fashion handbags, dresses, sandals and make-up.
-I started swimming again, and paid the fees for the pool as well.
+I started swimming again.

 Moved to Pune to continue pursuing my passion in sports and adventure